-Commitment 30.
-Deployment of SPID to support innovation
+30. Deployment of SPID to support innovation

 The Public System of Digital Identity (SPID), is a system that allows citizens and businesses to have a single digital identity, from multiple devices, on all online services of public administrations and affiliates.
 The SPID system was introduced with the legislative decree no. 285/2014.6 In July 2015, the Agency for Digital Italy (AGID) provided four regulations concerning Managing Accreditation, Pre-Identity Use, Implementation Modes and Technical Rules.7 The SPID system is now working, and this commitment aims to increase the use of SPID8 and the number of services accessible through it.
-However, as the 2016 Digital Single Market Indicators has shown, Italy still records a very low level in the use of digital services.
+However, as the 2016 Digital Single Market Indicators have shown, digital service use in Italy is low level.
 Indeed, AGID reports that, by late June 2016, 79,000 digital identities have been issued, 182 central and local public administrations have provided digital services, and 524 online services are accessible through SPID.9